zibz0017/QuartzVault/content/Notes.md

 - This was the most controversial war amongst Israelis themselves by far.
 There were many protests and counterprotests during and after the war. [^655]
 - Sharon resigned from Defense Minister but stayed on in the cabinet.
 Sagi resigned from Military Intelligence.[^655]
 - In terms of the military results, Israel dominated, particularly the air force which destroyed over 80 Syrian planes to just 1 Israeli plane.[^656]
 - Even if one has heard the same shayla numerous times, he should think about it again before issuing a psak.[^657] (Is this because by learning the sugya again, you may come to a different conclusion, or is it that by analyzing the shayla, you will realize that there are points of difference that can change the psak.
 Also, I assume that it depends on the kind of shayla.
-I don't think poskim go over the halacha every time someone brings in a milchig spoon that was in the fleishig pot…)
+I don't think פוסקים go over the הלכה every time someone brings in a milchig spoon that was in the fleishig pot…)
 - (Have lots of talmidim to increase their chochma, like רבינו Yonah.[^658] I am a bit confused because they both bring down the 'גמ of "I learned from my rabbeim, more from my peers, and most from my students".
 This doesn't sound like we are talking about the students' chochma.)
 - Due to international pressure, Israel withdrew from Beirut.[^659]
 - There were peace negotiations between all the parties which called for foreign powers to leave the country.
 Syria refused to leave, and so Israel stayed as well.[^659]